codingMustache/codingMustache/README.md

 ## Joke of the Day

-This is my step ladder.
-I never knew my real ladder.
+Why was it called the dark ages?
+Because of all the knights.

 ## Daily Trivia

-What was the name given to Android 4.3?
+Which one of these is not an official development name for a Ubuntu release?
- 1. Jelly Bean
+ 1. Trusty Tahr
- 2. Froyo
+ 2. Utopic Unicorn
- 3. Nutella
+ 3. Wily Werewolf
- 4. Lollipop
+ 4. Mystic Mansion

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  Mystic Mansion
 </details>